chaima-123/ExportAndroXD/README.md

 An edit text can be also with hint or without, so when you create a rectangle with a text it is necessary to group them and select the EditText type from the panel

+## **RECYCLER VIEWER**

+In this version, the recycler contents can be only an image view and a text view ,to get a correct list you just need to group these two components and define them as a repeat Grid.
+Our plugin will automatically generate the recycler viewer in Android Studio with the necessary java classes (adapters, activity..) while you can test directly in your simulator.

 ## **NAMES OF ARTBOARD**

 Every artboard will be converted to an xml file in android studio, for that you must attach the extension .xml to name of the artboard.